Guess Who (rapper)

-Laurenţiu Mocanu (born June 2, 1986), better known by his stage name Guess Who is a Romanian rapper.
+Laurențiu Mocanu (born June 2, 1986), better known by his stage name Guess Who is a Romanian rapper.

 Early life and career

-Guess Who (Laurenţiu Mocanu) was born in Bucharest, Romania in 1986.
+Guess Who (Laurențiu Mocanu) was born in Bucharest, Romania in 1986.
 As a child, he enjoyed sports and even played football for the Bucharest-based club Steaua.

 Mocanu was also chosen by Disney to provide the Romanian voice of one of Ratigan acolytes from the animated movie The Great Mouse Detective.